ONLINE HELP

 Directory of the data files used for testing

-To configure the data files used when running the site test in the editor:
+To configure the data files used when testing the site in the editor:

 1. Open the project description window.
 To do so, go to the "Project" tab, "Project" group, and select "Description".